scylladb/scylladb/README.md

 ## Training

 Training material and online courses can be found at [Scylla University](https://university.scylladb.com/).
-The courses are free, self-paced and include hands-on examples.
-They cover a variety of topics including Scylla data modeling, administration, architecture, basic NoSQL concepts, using drivers for application development, Scylla setup, failover, compactions, multi-datacenters and how Scylla integrates with third-party applications.
+The courses are free, self-paced, and include hands-on examples.
+They cover a variety of topics, including Scylla data modeling, administration, architecture, basic NoSQL concepts, using drivers for application development, Scylla setup, failover, compactions, multi-datacenters, and how Scylla integrates with third-party applications.

 ## Contributing to Scylla